Ross River (Queensland): Black Weir

 Black Weir, formerly Black School Weir, is the most upstream weir of those on Ross River.
 Built in the early 1930s, Black Weir is a hollow buttress weir with an ogee shaped face on the downstream side, a sloped face on the upstream face and stone pitched abutments.
-The weir's name is derived from the name of Black School which abutted Ross River near the location of weir when it was constructed.
+The weir's name is derived from the name of Black School that abutted Ross River near the location of weir when it was constructed.
 Following damage to the weir due to flooding, the weir underwent major renovations in 1934.
 These renovations included the addition of a second pump well, the addition of further buttresses and the underpinning of the original structure.
 It took until 1936 to fill the reservoir behind the weir, but only provided a few years water supply.
 During World War II the large influxes of population as a result of Townsville's heavy military presence necessitated the provision of more water.
 In 1940 a galvanized iron wall was erected atop Black Weir to provide additional storage capacity to supplement the town's water supply.
 This continued for many years in order to provide additional water which could be pumped from the weir.